 If you can, apply a soft dry cloth to all accessible surfaces while endeavoring to be as gentle as possible.

 To be honest, we wouldn’t recommend this approach, primarily because of its potential to exacerbate the problem, but in some situations, it may be the only way to save the day and at least recover some of your data.
 If nothing else works and you’re out of warranty, you may find yourself with nothing to lose.

 How to eject water from an iPhone speaker

 There is one last thing you can try if you find that water may be in your device.
 While most iPhones are water-resistant, it doesn’t stop water from getting into the speaker grilles.
 Apple Watches comes with a built-in feature that can be toggled to ‘eject’ the water by playing a specific frequency, clearing out its speaker grilles in the process.
 Why iPhones don’t feature a similar option is something of a mystery, but there is a relatively easy way to get the same results via a free app called Sonic (the Tone Generator, not the hedgehog).

 Simply download the app and tap the water droplet icon in the middle of the screen.
 This should cause the water to ‘jump’ from the speaker so you can absorb it with a tissue.
 A paid version also offers other frequency ranges, so if your music or podcasts sound a bit garbled after the iPhone takes a dip, this is well worth a go.

 What to do next

-Ok, so you’ve had your iPhone buried in rice or Silica gel sachets for a couple of days.
+Ok, so you’ve had your iPhone buried in rice or Silica gel sachets for a day or so.
 What next?
 If you think the device has successfully dried out, you can try switching it on.
 Should this not work, you can try returning it to the rice or Silica and give it more time.
 If that doesn’t do the job, then you’ll want to get the internals checked out.
 Book an appointment with an Apple Genius to see if they can help rescue the device.